Spring 2023 Competition Results

 COLLEGE PIANO SCHOLARSHIP PRIZE CONSIDERATION

-As the Ghiglieri Piano Competition and the Keyboard Studies program of California State University, Stanislaus recognizes the efforts of aspiring young pianists, the competition offers a new special scholarship awards category that supports senior high school pianists interested in pursuing further piano studies at the collegiate level.
-As such, the competition—with consent of the jury—will award college scholarship consideration to any senior high school winner placing in 1st, 2nd, or 3rd prizes of the competition’s Senior Division and who also applies to study as a piano performance major at Stanislaus State for the subsequent year.
-Any winning senior high school pianist who is considering majoring in piano performance at Stanislaus State must apply for University admission during the current period of October 1-November 30, and must simultaneously notify Dr. Sarah Chan at firstname.lastname@example.org on or prior to November 30 of their intent or action to apply.
-Their competition performance can then be considered their college entrance scholarship audition in lieu of a Spring-scheduled audition scheduled through the Music Department auditions process.
+As the Ghiglieri Piano Competition and the Keyboard Studies program of California State University, Stanislaus recognizes the efforts of aspiring young pianists, the competition offers a special scholarship awards category that supports senior high school pianists interested in pursuing further piano studies at the collegiate level.
+As such, the competition—with consent of the jury—will award college scholarship consideration to any senior high school winner placing in 1st, 2nd, or 3rd prizes (and qualifying Honorable Mentions) of the competition’s Senior Division and who also applies to study as a piano performance major at Stanislaus State for the subsequent year.
+Any winning senior high school pianist considering a piano performance major at Stanislaus State needs to apply for University admission during the current University application period (note: Fall 2023 University admission application deadline is March 27, 2023) and must simultaneously notify Dr. Sarah Chan at email@example.com on or prior to the application deadline of intent and action to apply.
+The candidate’s competition performance can then be considered the college entrance scholarship audition in lieu of a Spring-scheduled audition scheduled through the Music Department auditions process.
 (Information about normal admissions-auditions process handled through the University and Music Department.)

-First Prize Winner - $300 Music Camp Scholarship (pending camp scheduling), plus up to $2,500 4-year renewable (up to $10,000) College Piano Scholarship Award Consideration if a senior in high school* (see details above)
+First Prize Winner - $300 Award, plus up to $2,500 4-year renewable (up to $10,000) College Piano Scholarship Award Consideration if a senior in high school* (see details above)

-Second Prize Winner - $250 Music Camp Scholarship (pending camp scheduling), plus up to $2,500 4-year renewable (up to $10,000) College Piano Scholarship Award Consideration if a senior in high school* (see details above)
+Second Prize Winner - $250 Award, plus up to $2,500 4-year renewable (up to $10,000) College Piano Scholarship Award Consideration if a senior in high school* (see details above)

-Third Prize Winner - $200 Music Camp Scholarship (pending camp scheduling), plus up to $2,500 4-year renewable (up to $10,000) College Piano Scholarship Award Consideration if a senior in high school* (see details above)
+Third Prize Winner - $200 Award, plus up to $2,500 4-year renewable (up to $10,000) College Piano Scholarship Award Consideration if a senior in high school* (see details above)

 Awards - Junior Division